|

 crossing to mailbox - effect of factors requires assessment each time

-With only 2-3 samples, how can we be confident that the range of warning times is above crossing time?
+With only 2-3 samples, how can we sssess that we are in a Situation of Uncertainty?

 analyzing risks and making decisions